iirvine/fluent-action-types/README.md

 ###`ActionNamespace({name})`

-The datastructure behind the scenes.
-An ActionNamespace represents a set of unique action types and can optionally include child namespaces.
+An ActionNamespace represents a set of unique action types, and can optionally include child namespaces.
 It is immutable, meaning that operations that would alter the namespace return a new datastructure representing the new state.

 ###`Namespace#addAction(name)`

 Adds an action of type `name` to the namespace.
-Returns a new `ActionNamespace`;
+Returns a new `ActionNamespace`.

 ###`Namespace#addNamespace(namespace)`

 Adds a namespace as a child of this namespace, if the parent namespace does not already contain a child of the same name.
 Returns a new `ActionNamespace`.

-###`Namespace.build()`
+###`Namespace#build()`

 Serializes the namespace to a JavaScript object.